,

 Enjoy a smoother media experience with IINA, which delivers a modern interface built specifically for macOS.
 Playback feels seamless, with support for a wide range of video and audio formats right out of the box.

-You can take advantage of features like picture-in-picture, gesture controls and subtitle customization to tailor viewing to your preferences.
-IINA is free and open source, offering a polished alternative to traditional media players without added complexity.
+IINA offers picture-in-picture, gesture controls and subtitle customization to tailor viewing to your preferences.
+The app is free and open source, offering a polished alternative to traditional media players without added complexity.

 22. Parcel